sdmichelini/react-parties/README.md

 ## Organization ##

-- Client is located in `src`
+- Client is located in `client`
-- Server is located in `react-auth-server`
+- Server is located in `server`
+- Common modules are located in `common`